Genetic history of the British Isles: Anglo-Saxons

 Researchers have used ancient DNA to determine the nature of the Anglo-Saxon settlement, as well as its impact on modern populations in the British Isles.

 One 2016 study, using Iron Age and Anglo-Saxon era DNA found at grave sites in Cambridgeshire, calculated that ten modern-day eastern English samples had 38% Anglo-Saxon ancestry on average whilst ten Welsh and Scottish samples each had 30% Anglo-Saxon ancestry, with a large statistical spread in all cases.
 However, the authors noted that the similarity observed between the various sample groups was possibly due to more recent internal migration.

-Another 2016 study conducted using evidence from burials found in northern England found that a significant genetic difference was present in bodies from the Iron Age and the Roman period on the one hand and the Anglo-Saxon period on the other.
-Samples from modern-day Wales were found to be similar to those from the Iron Age and Roman burials whilst samples from much of modern England, East Anglia in particular, were closer to the Anglo-Saxon-era burial.
-This was found to demonstrate a "profound impact" from the Anglo-Saxon migrations on the modern English gene pool, though no specific percentages were given in the study.
+Another 2016 study conducted using evidence from burials found in northern England found that a significant genetic difference was present in bodies from the Iron Age and the Roman period on the one hand and the Anglo-Saxon period on the other, demonstrating a "profound impact" from the Anglo-Saxon migrations on the modern English gene pool.
+The differences varied with locations on a broad east-west basis, with samples from modern-day Wales were found to be similar to those from the Iron Age and Roman burials whilst samples from much of modern England, East Anglia in particular, were closer to the Anglo-Saxon-era burial.
+No specific percentages were given in the study.

 A third study combined the ancient data from both of the preceding studies and compared it to a large number of modern samples from across Britain and Ireland.
 This study concluded that modern southern, central and eastern English populations were of "a predominantly Anglo-Saxon-like ancestry" whilst those from northern and southwestern England had a greater degree of indigenous origin.

+In recent years, partly driven by new genetic studies, there has been a synthesis of migration and acculturation, with a return to a more migrationist perspective but with an emphasis on the regional variation of the ratio of Anglo-Saxon and Romano-Britons.

+Heinrich Härke explains the nature of this agreement:

+It is now widely accepted that the Anglo-Saxons were not just transplanted Germanic invaders and settlers from the Continent, but the outcome of insular interactions and changes.
+But we are still lacking explicit models that suggest how this ethnogenetic process might have worked in concrete terms.

+A very important development in the twenty first century has been the growing use of genetic studies.
+At first these were very dependent on the study of Y Chromosome DNA which traces back male only and female only lineages and groups them with other people in different areas and countries.
+Later on there was a greater use of graveyard remains and greater sophistication of genetic studies.